spacetelescope/jwst/docs/jwst/saturation/description.rst

 - For each group in the input science data, set the "SATURATION" flag in the "GROUPDQ" array if the pixel value is greater than or equal to the saturation threshold from the reference file

-Note that pixels set to NaN or flagged as "NO_SAT_CHECK" in the saturation reference file do not receive any saturation checking by this step.
-They are simply flagged as "NO_SAT_CHECK" in the output science data.

 Subarrays
 =========